TABLE OF CONTENTS

 The Title IX Coordinator and/or Assistant Vice President for Human Resources or designee will appoint an internal and/or external investigator to conduct a prompt, thorough and impartial investigation of the complaint.
 This investigation consists of (but will not necessarily be limited to) separate interviews of the reporting individual, the responding individual, other individuals who may have witnessed the reported incident or incidents or have other relevant information, and a review of any relevant documents, photographs or other materials.
 In addition to their interview, the reporting individual and responding individual may provide a written statement or supporting materials or identify other potential witnesses regarding the matter under review.
 At the completion of the investigation, the investigator will provide an investigation report to the Title IX Coordinator.

 Both Reporting and Responding Parties shall have the right to participate in proceedings that are in accordance with College rules.
 Each shall have the right to receive written or electronic notice of any meeting or hearing they are required to or are eligible to attend.
-They have the right to review evidence in the case file maintained by the College.
-They may provide testimony via alternative arrangements such as telephone/videoconferencing to lessen confrontations.
+Either party may provide testimony via alternative arrangements such as telephone/videoconferencing to lessen confrontations.
 Prior sexual history or past mental health history shall be excluded in determining responsibility but may be considered in imposing an appropriate sanction.
 These and other rights are set forth below.